I do not have permission to print John Roedel’s poem in full, but I’d invite you to take a look at it courtesy of the Maggie Oliver Foundation.

 John’s final line refers to the question raised by the lungs when she said: “what took you so long?’
 There is no answer to that question on offer in the poem.
 This website discusses several alternatives and you can give me your answers in my spoof Finals Paper.

-What other ‘reasons’ might there be?
-What about about:
+What ‘reasons’ might there be for taking so long?
+What about:

-I looked out of the Window [of Tolerance] for a long time,
+I looked out of my Window [of Tolerance] for a long time,

 I went outside and came back a few times before I reached you,

 I had a gut feeling the time was not quite right (think about this or re-visit this one!!)

 I hit obstacles on the scenic route and I got around them by ……

 I had an accident on my bike/car/train and had to walk,